Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

 \subsection{Cross-Generator Authenticity Detection}

 Our authenticity detection evaluation prioritizes the zero-shot capability of classifiers, defined as the generalization performance over previously unseen categories.
-Our experiments use the OmniFake dataset and compare against state-of-the-art methods, including UnivFD \citep{univfd7}, NPR \citep{npr8}, AIDE \citep{aide57}, SAFE \citep{safe31}, ComFor \citep{communityforensics6}, and FSD \citep{fsd9}.
-While these approaches were trained on their respective datasets, we emphasize their adaptability to novel data, as the ultimate goal is to achieve robust generalization beyond the training environment.
+Our experiments use the OmniFake dataset and compare against state-of-the-art methods, including UnivFD \cite{univfd7}, NPR \cite{npr8}, AIDE \cite{aide57}, SAFE \cite{safe31}, ComFor \cite{communityforensics6}, and FSD \cite{fsd9}.
+While each compared method was optimized on its respective training set, our evaluation intentionally focuses on their generalization to unseen, novel data.
+This design stems from the fundamental objective of synthetic detection, where robustness and performance beyond the training distribution are of central importance.
 Accordingly, we use their officially released weights to ensure optimal generalization.
 For thorough benchmarking against FSD based on metric learning, we retrain this model on our dataset.
 We include ComFor in our comparisons to benchmark against large-scale pretrained models.
-Although it incorporates a series of models built upon Stable Diffusion, potentially introducing dataset overlap, we consider this risk tolerable given the vast number of our test categories.
-The results are summarized in \Cref{tb:detectioncmp}.
+Although it is trained on a series of models built upon Stable Diffusion, potentially introducing dataset overlap, we consider this risk tolerable given the vast number of our testing categories.

-We observe that our OmniDFA consistently outperforms prior works in fake detection performance across all components of OminFake, achieving an average improvement of +5.83\%.
+The results in \cref{tb:detectioncmp} show that our OmniDFA consistently outperforms prior methods in fake detection performance across all components of OmniFake, achieving an average improvement of $5.83$\%.
 This demonstrates the strong generalization capability of our model.
 We also notice that our model exhibits slightly lower accuracy in real image detection.
 This is attributed to our boundary update rule, which actively filters out anomalous data and may consequently exclude some marginal cases.
-Additionally, ComFor achieves state-of-the-art performance in real image detection, which may be attributed to potential dataset overlap between its training data and our test set.
+We plan to investigate a more adaptive boundary update mechanism for better robustness in future work.